Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

-The claim implies:
+The claim implies

-The sum in the RHS satisfies:
+The sum in the RHS satisfies

-and we obtain:
+and we obtain

-The event $\{F_a=b\}$ is entirely determined by the points of the marked Poisson process and by the coin flips performed in the time interval $(T,2T)$, and therefore is independent of $I$ (cf. \propref{tildeI}).
-We deduce: For a given $a\in V$, $\Pr{F_a=*}$ is the probability that there is no $T<\tau_n<2T$ with $e_n\ni a$.
-Notice that this is at most the probability that $\tilde{I}_{2T}(a)=a$: $a$ cannot move if there is no edge $e_n\ni a$ with $T<\tau_n\leq 2T$.
-We deduce:
+The event $\{F_a=b\}$ is entirely determined by the points of the marked Poisson process and by the coin flips performed in the time interval $(T,2T)$, and therefore is independent of $I$; cf. Proposition~\ref{proptildeI}.
+We deduce